usefulteam/easy_load_more/README.md

   /// `int` - (Optional) The loading widget animation delay. this.loadingWidetAnimationDelay;

-  /// `string` - (Optional) Idle status text to show when the widget is idle. this.idleStatusText,
+  /// `String` - (Optional) Idle status text to show when the widget is idle. this.idleStatusText,

-  /// `string` - (Optional) Loading status text to show when the process is loading. this.loadingStatusText,
+  /// `String` - (Optional) Loading status text to show when the process is loading. this.loadingStatusText,

-  /// `string` - (Optional) Loading status text to show when the processing is failed. this.failedStatusText,
+  /// `String` - (Optional) Loading status text to show when the processing is failed. this.failedStatusText,

-  /// `string` - (Optional) Finished status text to show when there's no more items to load. this.finishedStatusText,
+  /// `String` - (Optional) Finished status text to show when there's no more items to load. this.finishedStatusText,

+  /// `Color?` - (Optional) Text color of the statuses this.statusTextColor,

   /// `bool` - (Optional) Manually turn-off the next load more.
   /// Set this to `true` to set the load more as `finished` (no more items).
 Default is `false`.